how-to-firebase/full-stack-firebase/dashboard/walk-through.md

 Welcome to Full‐Stack Firebase with Juarez Filho and me, Chris Esplin.
 Juarez and I love web development, and we particularly love developing web applications on the Firebase platform.

 Firebase is an integrated application‐development platform.
 Think of it as a suite of services that all work together so that you can write less code while still developing robust, scalable applications.

 # 1
-The starting point for any Firebase project is the Firebase Dashboard, so that’s where we will start right now.
+The starting point for any Firebase project is the Firebase Dashboard, and that’s where we will start right now.

 So fire up a web browser to follow along, or sit back and absorb for the next few minutes while we get started with Full‐Stack Firebase